kyp24574/ToDoListTracker/README.md

 re-written without that specific task, essentially "removing" that task from the list.

-The Exist command simply exits the program.
+The Exit command simply exits the program.